umruhaya/gen-videa/docs/SRS.md

 ### 2.3 Users and Characteristics

+Most Important Users:

 * Content Creators: Professionals or hobbyists looking to produce or enhance video content with minimal effort.
 They value the platform's ease of use and the quality of AI-generated enhancements.
+They are crucial because they are likely to be paying customers and generate revenue for the platform.
+Meeting their needs and ensuring the platform's ease of use and high-quality AI enhancements should be a top priority.
 * Individuals Seeking Quick Enhancements: Users in need of rapid video improvements for personal or professional use, benefiting from automated features like video narration and AI-driven effects.
+These users are important because they represent a significant user base.
+Automated features should be optimized to cater to their needs and provide a positive user experience.

+Less Important Users:

 * Creative and Recreational Users: Individuals exploring the platform for entertainment or to experiment with AI-generated video content, likely to engage with community features like content sharing.
+While these users are valuable for community engagement and may contribute to content sharing and user-generated content, they may not be as directly tied to revenue generation.
+Their needs should still be considered but may not take precedence over the primary user groups.

 ### 2.4 Assumptions